ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 \text{P}( r \in [r_1, r_2] ) \ge 95%
 $$

-In the case of the coefficient of Pearson, we define the parameter z:
+In the case of the Pearson's coefficient, we define the parameter $$z$$:

 $$
 z = { 1 \over 2 } \ln \left( { 1 + r \over 1 - r } \right)